-For nearly 45 years, ANAD has provided free, peer support services to those struggling with eating disorders.
+For more than 45 years, ANAD has provided free, peer support services to those struggling with eating disorders.
 From our Helpline to our support groups and mentorship program, there are so many ways to volunteer and get involved at ANAD!
 Help us help others achieve recovery.

 Apply to be a Peer Helpline Volunteer

 Our free, eating disorders Helpline is available to anyone struggling with an eating disorder.
 Help us provide direct peer support, referrals and resources to our callers as a Helpline Volunteer!
 No prior experience is necessary; we provide the training.

 Apply to be a Recovery Mentor

-ANAD’s Peer Support Mentorship Program offers free eating disorder support online.
+ANAD’s Recovery Mentorship Program offers free eating disorder support online.
 If you are in strong recovery from an eating disorder, consider becoming a mentor!
 Our mentors provide compassionate, one-on-one support to people currently in treatment.

 Apply to be a Peer Support Group Leader

 ANAD’s free, eating disorder support groups provide a virtual space where people can come together and find community in recovery.
 Share your recovery journey to help others by becoming a peer support group leader!
 No prior experience with support group facilitation is necessary; we provide the training.

 ANAD Fundraising Guide